 After seeing the trailer, I was sure Bay blew his special effects wad.
 I've never been more wrong.
 The physical maelstrom he recreates is truly awesome in scope and expertise.
 I have rarely been so captivated by a motion picture as I was in those 45 minutes.
 The special effects team who worked on this film deserve every award there is.
 I feel like I truly have an understanding of what it was like to be alive in that moment at that place.
 It makes the mind reel.
 Bay again proves a sure hand at action.
 He just doesn't seem to know what to do with the people that take part in it.
 He manuvuers them through the film like paper dolls go here, do this never for a minute bothering to make them seem like living, breathing human beings.
 The reason classic action films like DIE HARD and DIRTY HARRY survive the passage of time is because they have well-defined characters that audiences can relate to.

 PEARL HARBOR should have been the piece that finally merged Bay's action nature with human emotions.
 Instead, he hides behind the special effects, making a visually stunning, but emotionally bankrupt movie.
 It's ARMAGEDDON all over again.
 Though I had problems with the love story in TITANIC, at least it felt genuine.
 Here, it's nothing but manipulative and mopey.
-Even Affleck is better than this tripe.
+Probably included to entice the female audience to head to the theater.
+However, even Affleck is better than this tripe.
 Clearly, Bay is trying to evoke an old-fashioned feel.
 What he ends up with is hokey and tired.
 Watch this film for a gripping look at a seminal event in America's past.
 Whether you want to sit through the other 2 hours is up to you, especially if you have the DVD.
-Believe me, you won't care more for the characters if you do.
+Believe me, you won't care more for the characters more one way or the other.